vmarcosp/flexbox-practicing/README.md

-# flexbox-estudos
+# FlexBoxTemplate
-A repository dedicated to practice FlexBox
+A simple template builded using FlexBox, only to practices